How to Review Seller Real Estate Disclosures

 Most—but not all—states require sellers to give prospective buyers a disclosure report.
-(There are sometimes a few exceptions, such as properties in probate, where the original owner has died.)
+(Even the states that do require disclosures often carve out exceptions, such as for properties in probate where the original owner has died.)
 Here’s why it’s so important that you review and understand seller disclosures–and follow up as necessary when you do your home inspection.

 What’s in a Typical Disclosure Report